ashupednekar/serve-rs/docs/index.md

 And yes, **ASGI support is on the roadmap**—because it’s 2025, and WSGI alone isn’t cutting it anymore.

-## Installation

-aaabash
-pip install serve-rs
-aaa

-## Running Your WSGI App

-If your app has a WSGI entry point (like Django’s `wsgi.py`), you’re all set.

-aaabash
-serve-rs main.wsgi:application
-aaa

-That’s it.
-No worker models.
-No arcane flags.
-Just **run your server(s)** (pun intended).

 ## How It Works

 - **Rust-powered core** – serve-rs uses **Hyper** for high-performance HTTP handling and **Tokio** for async scheduling.